balena-io-examples/google-iot/GCPManualSetup.md

 5. On the Roles dropdown add the following: Cloud IoT Provisioner and Pub/Sub Publisher
 6. Click Continue
 7. Click Create Key to create JSON keys for your service account.
-8. Download the credentials JSON file and click Done to complete te setup.
+8. Download the credentials JSON file and click Done to complete the setup.

 The contents of the credentials JSON file will be your `GOOGLE_IOT_SERVICE_ACCOUNT_TOKEN` variable.

+## Optional: Create subscription for testing

+1. Visit the [PubSub][https://console.cloud.google.com/cloudpubsub/subscription] subscriptions page
+2. Click Create Subscription
+3. Enter `balena-telemetry-test-sub` for the Subscription ID
+4. Enter `projects/balenaio/topics/balena-telemetry-topic` for the Topic name
+5. Leave the other settings at the default values and click Create